Asterics2020-Obelics/School2017/README.md

     ssh -L5XXX:localhost:5XXX vis.cartesius.surfsara.nl

 Note that, you need to replace XXX with the three digits of your login account.
+Now you can open a new tab in your browser and go to localhost:5XXX (replace XXX with the three digits of your own account).

 # Chat rooms <a name="chat"></a>